browserless/browserless/MIGRATION-2.0.md

 The biggest difference in the function API is that it no longer operates inside of the NodeJS runtime, but in the browser.
 It also supports ECMAScript modules, so you'll have to tweak existing code to work inside 2.xx.
 This is a fairly large change, and any /function calls should be well tested prior to deploying them into production.

 The function API is still hybrid in that it can accept a JavaScript file (with content-type application/javascript) OR a JSON file with `code` and `context` properties.
-Be sure to read more about it on the built-in docsite.
+Be sure to read more about it on the built-in doc-site.

 Browserless also now infers the appropriate response type so you no longer need to specify it.
 Simply return whatever data you wish and it'll write the request appropriately.